Prabhakar-kar/PythonTraining/README.md

 Each folder or file is organized by topic or week, reflecting the progression of assignments throughout the training.

-> *Note: Actual structure may vary based on how assignments are received.*

 ## 📌 Objectives

 - Strengthen Python fundamentals